skill-mind/FortiChain-Server/Readme.md

 # Contributing to Fortichain: Enhancing the security of blockchain-based projects.

 Thank you for your interest in contributing to Fortichain!

 FortiChain is a decentralized platform designed to enhance the security of blockchain-based projects by streamlining vulnerability disclosure and bug bounty processes.
-By leveraging blockchain’s inherent transparency and trustlessness, FortiChain allows developers, security researchers, and validators to engage in a secure and automated ecosystem for identifying and rewarding the resolution of smart contract vulnerabilities.
+By leveraging blockchain's inherent transparency and trustlessness, FortiChain allows developers, security researchers, and validators to engage in a secure and automated ecosystem for identifying and rewarding the resolution of smart contract vulnerabilities.

 ## Project Overview